Do You Need a SOC 2® Report? Answers to Common SOC 2 Compliance Questions

 Do you need a SOC 2® Type 1 or Type 2 report?

-Here’s the main difference between SOC 2 Type I and Type II reports: Type I reports assess your internal security controls at a single point in time.
+- Type 1 reports assess your internal security controls at a single point in time.
 The auditing firm will evaluate whether your current security controls are sufficient for protecting sensitive data and whether they fulfill the applicable Trust Services Criteria requirements.

 Most organizations choose their report type based on timelines, resources, and customer requests.
-If you need a SOC 2 report as soon as possible, a Type I report can be completed in a matter of weeks.
+If you need a SOC 2 report as soon as possible, a Type 1 report can be completed in a matter of weeks.
 However, they’re often a short-term solution.

 Security doesn’t start and end with your own company and employees — vendor risk management is an important part of keeping customer data safe.
 If you aren’t completing a security review as part of your vendor selection process, you should be.